馃嚘馃嚭 Aussies: Get Your E-3 Visa for $499 馃嚘馃嚭

 • Any documents confirming the employee's qualifications

 From this point, the employee handles the visa application at a U.S. consulate in Australia.
-They will complete Form DS-160, pay the visa application fees, and schedule their consular interview.
-For a deeper look at the employee side, see our complete E-3 visa guide.
+The employee completes Form DS-160, pays the visa application fees, and schedules their consular interview.

 FeeAmountPaid by